 Intubate the Patient

-A truly difficult airway in a pediatric patient is rare, but because of the size and shape of pediatric airways, inexperienced first responders may perceive the pediatric airway as difficult.
+While a truly difficult airway in a pediatric patient is rare, because of the size and shape of pediatric airways, inexperienced first responders may perceive it as difficult.
 The pediatric airway is narrower and shorter than the adult airway, with a proportionally larger tongue, a floppy epiglottis, and a more anteriorly located larynx.
 Ensure you can see the airway before beginning an intubation procedure.

 Neonates and infants tend to have the most difficult airways.
 If you are intubating a very young patient, you can estimate the right endotracheal tube size based on the infant’s weight as follows:

-Add 1 cm to the depth of insertion and 0.5 cm in endotracheal tube diameter for each additional kilogram of weight.
+Add 1 cm to the depth of insertion and 0.5 cm in endotracheal tube diameter for each additional kilogram (2.2 lbs) of weight.

 Once you have selected the right equipment and visualized the airway, the intubation procedure is substantially similar to the procedure with older patients, with greater emphasis on monitoring the patient and actively preventing hypoxia.